L’un fece il mundo e l’altro l’ha distrutto.

 where λ = 1 / (1 – μ) is the operating profit markup (“profit markup”) and V(t) = U(t) / (1 – μ) is the transformed error component.

-We can estimate the slope coefficient of the regression equation (3) using the interactive Scatterplot or Regression function in the RoyaltyStat Company Financials Database.
-Each online statistical function produces Newey-West corrected standard errors of the regression coefficients.
+We can estimate the slope coefficient of the regression equation (3) using the interactive Scatterplot or the Regression function in the RoyaltyStat company financials database.
+RoyaltyStat’s online functions produce the Newey-West corrected standard errors of the regression coefficients.
 See Zeileis (2004).

-From the slope coefficient estimate by using equation (3), we can obtain the profit margin of each selected (comparable) company by indirect least squares (ILS):
+From the slope coefficient estimate of regression equation (3), we can obtain the profit margin of each selected (comparable) company by indirect least squares (ILS):

 λ = 1 / (1 – μ), after solving for the slope coefficient (μ), we obtain